-DOE defines energy justice as "the goal of achieving equity in both the social and economic participation in the energy system, while also remediating social, economic, and health burdens on those disproportionately harmed by the energy system."
-Equity is distinct from equality because equity recognizes that harms and benefits have not been distributed equally, and that just and fair remediation requires responding to these existing imbalances.
+DOE defines energy justice as "the goal of achieving equity in both the social and economic participation in the energy system, while also remediating social, economic, and health burdens on

-&lt;sup>26 The CBP and Environmental Considerations Summary (required as part of the FOA application) and the Environmental Information Volume (required as a deliverable for selected projects) will be used by DOE to determine the required level of NEPA review (categorical exclusion, environmental assessment, environmental impact statement) and will inform DOE's NEPA analysis.
+27 The CBP and Environmental Considerations Summary (required as part of the FOA application) and the Environmental Information Volume (required as a deliverable for selected projects) will be used by DOE to determine the required level of NEPA review (categorical exclusion, environmental assessment, environmental impact statement) and will inform DOE's NEPA analysis.
 Consistent with NEPA, DOE will evaluate potential beneficial and adverse ecological, aesthetic, historic, cultural, economic, social and health impacts.
 Information included in the CBP will also be used in DOE's NEPA analysis, particularly with respect to the analysis of potential impacts to communities.